AdobeDocs/commerce-webapi/src/pages/graphql/schema/gift-registry/move-cart-items.md

 Attribute |  Data Type | Description
 --- | --- | ---
-`cartUid` | ID! | The unique ID that identifies the customer’s cart `giftRegistryUid` | ID! | The unique ID of a `GiftRegistry` object
+`cartUid` | ID! | The unique ID that identifies the customer's cart `giftRegistryUid` | ID! | The unique ID of a `GiftRegistry` object

 ## Output attributes